NASA-AMMOS/Landform/README.md

 ## Building

 Landform previously required Windows to build and run; the current implementation is multiplatform and builds and runs on Linux `x86_64,` OS X `arm64`, and Windows `x86_64`.
-The EmguCV runtime binary packages currently require an Ubuntu-based distribution on Linux.
+The EmguCV runtime binary packages currently require an Ubuntu 24.04 distribution on Linux.

 1. Open a bash command prompt.
 On Windows use [git bash](https://git-scm.com/downloads), [MSYS2](https://msys2.org), or [Cygwin](https://cygwin.com) (Windows Subsystem for Linux (WSL) can work but produces a Linux build).
 If you are using Cygwin you may first need to run `set -o igncr` because `git` on Windows may have converted the included `.sh` scripts to have Windows line endings (though we have a `.gitattributes` file that is supposed to prevent that), and by default the Cygwin bash interpreter does not like that.
 1. Install a [.NET 9.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
 Running `dotnet --version` should return a version in the 9.0.X series.
-    * on Ubuntu run `sudo apt-get install dotnet-sdk-9.0`
+    * on Ubuntu 24.04 run
+        ```
+        apt-get install software-properties-common
+        add-apt-repository ppa:dotnet/backports
+        apt-get update
+        apt-get install dotnet-sdk-9.0
+        ```
     * on OS X using the [homebrew package manager](https://brew.sh), run `brew install --cask dotnet-sdk`
     * on Windows run the installer manually.
 You may also need to add the dotnet installation folder to your bash PATH: `export PATH="$PATH":/c/Program\ Files/dotnet`.
 1. Ensure you can run the commands `unzip`, `curl`, and `cmake`.
 If not, install them as appropriate for your environment.
 For example: